chi-grasshoppers-2015/Audio-Kratos/README.md

 - S3 Amazon API for content delivery and storage
 - Web Audio API to extract audio frequencies for visualization on canvas through javascript
 - ID3 tagging to strip metadata from an uploaded song
-- Node.js and socket.io for an active websockets server to handle ajax requests, simulating real-time updating
+- Node.js and socket.io for an active websockets server to simulate real-time updating through ajax calls

 Creators: